AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/building-person-scoring-model.md

 | Download a white paper | +5  |
 | Visit us at a tradeshow | +15 |

-**Step 5** - Keep in mind that scoring is an iterative process!
-You will want to revisit and tweak the scores and threshold over time as you have more data points for analysis over time.
+**Step 5** - Remember, scoring is an iterative process!
+Continuously review and adjust scores and thresholds as you gather more data for analysis.

 ## Exercise 2 - Identifying the right fit with Demographic Scores